When you attempt to open, restore or backup your company file, you see one of these errors:

 Edit the hosts file on the workstation with the correct IP address and name of the Windows Server.

-Important: The following information is intended for a system administrator who is familiar with the Linux operating system, understands network operations, and has permissions to properly install and configure the QuickBooks Enterprise Solutions Linux Database Server Manager.
+IMPORTANT: The following information is intended for a system administrator who is familiar with the Linux operating system, understands network operations, and has permissions to properly install and configure the QuickBooks Enterprise Solutions Linux Database Server Manager.

 Edit the hosts file on the workstation with the correct IP address and name of the Linux Server.

-Important: The Linux file system is case sensitive.
+Note: The Linux file system is case sensitive.
 Be sure you use the right case when specifying the name of the company file you want to access from the Windows client.
 For example, if you specify company B instead of company b, Windows can access the Linux server but the database will not be able to open the file.

 You may also copy your company file to a Windows PC and use the QuickBooks File Doctor described in the Windows section.